engeir/volcano-cooking/README.md

 -   Fix FPP generation (find good values for gamma, etc.)
 -   Move to use only `fppy` package, remove `uit_scripts` dependency.
+-   Fix date creation.
+Stop at year 9999, not possible beyond this.

 ### FPP